firozshk/CyberSecurityWeek/Challenges/Day 2: Azure Security/HOL_1/README.md

 Task 2: Connect Azure Activity to Sentinel

-Task 3: Create a rule that uses the Azure Activity data connector.
+Task 3: Create a custom analytic rule that uses the Azure Activity data connector.

-- **Task 1:** On-board Azure Sentinel
+- Task 1: On-board Azure Sentinel
 Please follow the below instructions to create a new log analytics workspace.

       **DO NOT USE ANY EXISTING LOG ANALYTICS WORKSPACE**

    - Workspace Name - Please follow naming guidelines

-- **Task 2:** Connect Azure Activity to Sentinel
+- Task 2: Connect Azure Activity to Sentinel
 Please follow the below instructions to connect Azure activity via connector
-  - Please select the subscriton and the respective resource group.
+  - Please select the subscription and the respective resource group.
   - Select the log analytics workspace created during Task 1

 ## Naming Guidelines